 Care should be taken to provide that all registered shares have been subscribed for, the promoters have handed over the business to the directors and payment of at least 25% of the total shares has been paid by the shareholders at a statutory meeting is held to transact the business with the presence of all promoters and subscribers.

 If the company falls under the definition of “foreign” (as defined in the Foreign Business Act [FBA]), it will normally be required to obtain Cabinet approval or a Foreign Business License prior to commencing operations.
 This is another step which is time and effort intensive – and most likely as a Foreigner with a BOI certificate – you would need to obtain a Foreign Business License.

 Furthermore – you would also need to apply for and obtain the company tax ID card and VAT certificate within 60 days of incorporation or the start of operations.
 Companies that have a turnover in excess of 1.2 million baht must also register for VAT with the Revenue Department within 30 days of the date the annual turnover exceeded that threshold.

 Can my business qualify?
 Fill out the form at the bottom of this page and we will let you know.

 There are very few activities where the business cannot be fully owned by a foreign investor

 - Mining – Mineral ore prospecting

-- Mining – Mining or ore dressing (although Australians can under treaty)
+- Mining – Mining or ore dressing (although Australians can under the treaty)